jai-soni/Advanced-Data-Science/Assignment 3/Part 1-Model Deployment/Getting Started.md

 <h2>Run the code on local machine</h2>
 <h4>Pre-Requisites:</h4>
- 1. Start a Ubuntu/Linux instance or system
+ <p>1.
+Start a Ubuntu/Linux instance or system</p>
- 2. Clone the repository and save the Luigi_Pipeline.py in desired location
+ <p>2.
+Clone the repository and save the Luigi_Pipeline.py in desired location</p>
- 3. Install python libraries give in requirements.txt file.
-This can be done using 'pip install -r /path/to/requirements.txt'
+ <p>3.
+Install python libraries give in requirements.txt file.
+This can be done using 'pip install -r /path/to/requirements.txt'</p>
 <h4>Commands to run in Terminal</h4>
- 1. Run 'luigid &' to start local scheduler of luigi pipeline
+ <p>1.
+Run 'luigid &' to start local scheduler of luigi pipeline</p>
- 2. Run 'python Luigi_Pipeline.py upload2S3 --local-scheduler --accessKey "<AWSAccessKey>" --secretAccessKey "<AWS_SecretAccessKey>"'
+ <p>2.
+Run 'python Luigi_Pipeline.py upload2S3 --local-scheduler --accessKey "<AWSAccessKey>" --secretAccessKey "<AWS_SecretAccessKey>"'</p>